cryptuon/.github/profile/README.md

 We have been busy researching and publishing papers in various area of blockchain.
 We have made contributions in MEV, Atomic transactions across rollups, and various other areas.

-One of our work ["Universal Atomic Composability"](https://github.com/cryptuon/tesseract-paper) was recently selected by A16Z's crypto startup school for interview.
-We are now prototyping the solution and seeking relevant partners.
+One of our works ["Universal Atomic Composability"](https://github.com/cryptuon/tesseract-paper) was recently selected by A16Z's crypto startup school for interview.
+We are now prototyping the [protocol](https://github.com/cryptuon/tesseract) and seeking customers/partners.
 Some of our work has made its way into whitepaper of emerging protocols.

 Please do contact us, if our work is of interest. 🤓